The Computing Curriculum

 At St. Christopher's we work very closely with computing experts Hi-Impact.
 We inform them of our current topics and work together to create plans that are cross curricular.
 We also have our computer science skills progression, digital literacy skills progression, functional skills progression and IT skills progression documents.
 If you are interested in viewing these, please contact Mr. Stevenson and he can inform you more about the skills we use at St. Christopher's!

-Being safe online is a high priority at St. Christopher's.
-Below are some links which provide more information about how you can be more safe online:
+Below are some links which provide more information about how you can be safer online: